|Learn how to build mentoring relationships with youth.|

 - Listen for the underlying feelings and values in the speaker's tone of voice, facial expressions, body language and in the content of what's being said

-- Reflect your protégé's feelings and values back to him
+- Reflect your protégé's feelings and values back to them

 - Summarize important issues and feelings you've heard